intelligent-machine-learning/dlrover/docs/design/easydl-master.md

-# Training Master For EasyDL
+# Training Master For DLRover

-The design describes how the architecture of the training master of EasyDL.
+The design describes how the architecture of the training master of DLRover.
 When the user submits an ElasticJob, the ElasticJob controller will first create a training master.
 The master provides the following services: